shiykim/pulsify/README.md

 ![frontpage](app/assets/images/demo.gif)

 #### Continuous Play
 Continuous play is an integral part of the streaming experience.
 Pulsify provides continuous play, allowing users to navigate to other pages in the application without disturbing their listening experience.
-Continuous play was implemented through the use of

 #### Progress Bar
-The dyanmic progress bar allows the user to play, pause, and skip a song.
+The dynamic progress bar allows the user to play, pause, and skip a song.
 To more easily sync the progress bar with the audio player itself, I had to create a reference to both using React createRef.

 I had to account for the case when a user would want to move ahead or backwards in the song via the progress bar.
-In order to do that, I calculated the percent change of the progress bar as a whole taking into account the click location of the user.
+In order to do that, I calculated the percent change of the progress bar as a whole while taking into account the click location of the user.

 ```
 progressBarUpdate(e){